ItsLuized/html-infra_ti/README.md

 -p binds port 80 of the container to TCP port 8080 of the host machine, and can be changed as desired \
 _{host machine port}:{port of the container}_

+---

+### To deploy two images as is intended for the project

+We used Docker-compose
+the following command used:

+`docker-compose up --build -d`

+this builds the images and runs then

+- `--build`: builds the image before running them
+- `-d`: makes it run deatached